-In a heavy duty stand mixer, combine shortening and sugars.
+In a heavy duty stand mixer (I couldn't live without my Kitchenaid Mixers--yes, I have more than one!) , combine shortening and sugars.
 Add the eggs, one at a time, beating until fluffy after each addition.
 Add the molasses, salt, soda, ginger, and cinnamon.
 Mix completely.
-Add teh flour, one cup at a time.
+Add the flour, one cup at a time.
 This is a stiff dough, but even so, you might not need quite all six cups if you're in a very dry climate.
 Use your judgment.
 If the dough is starting to crumble and not hold together, no more flour!

 Roll the dough to an even 18" thickness and cut out the shapes for your gingerbread house.

 This is just the basic recipe in this post, but I shared all my favorite gingerbread tips and tricks on the Frog Prince Paperie blog a couple years ago.
 It's essential reading for anyone attempting to make a gingerbread house this year!
 Seriously.
 You will kick yourself if you don't use the techniques we've developed over decades of experience and thousands of gingerbread houses.
 Read it.
 I'll wait.

 Back?
 Great.
 Bake at 375 for 10-12 minutes.
 Let cool and construct the gingerbread house.
 I used to cut my own cardboard bases and cover them with freezer paper, but a few years ago, I realized that it would be WAY easier to use cardboard cake rounds.
 The 8" size is perfect for the small A-frame gingerbread houses.